tetsuo/tetsuo.github.io/articles/mailroom.md

 }
 ```

-## Fetching and Formatting Email Payloads
+## Fetching and formatting email payloads

 When notifications arrive, the collector **fetches tokens in batches** and writes the results directly to `stdout`.
 Processing continues until all queued tokens are exhausted or an error occurs.
 The [`db_dequeue()`](https://github.com/tetsuo/mailroom/blob/master/collector/src/db.c#L234C1-L252C2) function handles this logic.